 Click here to visit Torrent Pharmaceuticals Limited.

 It was decided early on to participate in the bidding for tenders with health insurance companies marking another important milestone in the history of Heumann Pharma.
 These contracts are the foundation for the dynamic growth of the company and contribute significantly to our success story.

-Today, Heumann Pharma is the sixth-largest single company for generic medicines on the German market.
-Together with HEUNET Pharma it is the fourth-largest pharmaceutical group for generic medicines in Germany (by sales (ApU); Date: MAT 08/2017).
+Today, Heumann Pharma is the seventh-largest single company for generic medicines on the German market.
+Together with HEUNET Pharma it is the fifth-largest pharmaceutical group for generic medicines in Germany (by sales (ApU); Date: MAT 09/2021).

 Heumann Pharma ‘s full product range includes products with more than 170 active ingredients.